rinehartpatrick/TheoBot/README.md

 <br>

 **Analysis**:
-*   **Success in Generalization**: The model achieves an exceptional **99.2%** on "Out of domain Base" questions, confirming that the fine-tuning did not harm the model's excellent general-purpose reasoning and instruction-following abilities.
+*   **Success in Generalization**: Theobot achieves an exceptional **94%** on Out of domain questions, confirming that the fine-tuning did not significantly harm the model's excellent general-purpose reasoning and instruction-following abilities.
 *   **Targeted Improvement**: While performance drops in the more specialized theological domains, the fine-tuned model consistently outperforms the base model in these areas (as shown in the next section's graphs).
-*   **Areas for Improvement**: The lowest score is in the "Nwar domain Base" category, suggesting that the model struggles most with nuanced questions that are adjacent to but not directly covered by its training data.
+*   **Areas for Improvement**: The lowest score is in the "Near domain Base" category, suggesting that the model struggles most with nuanced questions that are adjacent to but not directly covered by its training data.
 This highlights a potential area for future data curation.

 ### 2. Performance Heatmap by Rubric